 Whether ocular drifts are controlled by the brain had been a source of enduring debate 1,9-11.
+The role of drift in vision, to these days in some studies, is considered as mainly preventing perceptual fading from happening (McCamy, M. B., Macknik, S. L. & Martinez-Conde, S. Different fixational eye movements mediate the prevention and the reversal of visual fading.
+J Physiol 592, 4381–4394 (2014)).
 Our results demonstrate clearly that ocular drifts are actively controlled by the visual system - drift kinematics depended on the amount of available visual information and on the concurrently-scanned image patterns.
 Moreover, drift kinematics were converging to their target values, a reliable signature of closed-loop dynamics.
 Our data suggest that under normal conditions the visual system controls its drift speed such as to maintain it within a specific range.
 One reason for such a control is to maintain temporal coding relatively constant at a range suitable for neural processing 9,12.
 When challenged with small sizes the visual system does not compromise this control and even tightens it [[LIRON, SEE IF THIS IS TRUE]].
 However, when challenged with tunneled viewing the system compromises drift speed for maintaining constant scanning distances under an increased rate of ROI switching.
 In this scheme, ROI switching seems to be controlled at another level, and to influence the functioning of the drift control loop(s) 9.
 Overall, these data support two major postulations.
 One is that the fixational pauses are used for visual acquisition, as if they were not then there was no sense in wasting energy for controlling the drift kinematics.
 The second is that vision is based on closed-loop mechanisms, as both saccades and drift, the two kinematic variables dominating visual acquisition, are controlled by the visual system in an environment-dependent manner.

 Methods:

 Participants.
 5 healthy participants with normal vision at the ages 21-28 participated in the experiment (3 females, 2 right-handed with right dominant eye, 3 right-handed with left dominant eye).
 All participants were given detailed explanation about the eye tracker device and the behavioral task, and were paid for their participation.
-Informed consents were obtained from all the participants, in accordance with the approved Declaration of Helsinki for this project.
+Informed consents were obtained from all participants, in accordance with the approved Declaration of Helsinki for this project.

 Experimental Setup.
-The experiment took place in a dark and quiet room where the participants sat in front of a high-resolution, fast computer screen (VPixx, 1920x1080, 120Hz).
+The experiment took place in a dark and quiet room where participants sat in front of a high-resolution, fast computer screen (VPixx, 1920x1080, 120Hz).
 The movements of the dominant eye were recorded at 100Hz (EyeLink II) while the other eye was blindfolded.
-The participants sat 1 meter away from the screen and placed their chin on a chinrest to reduce head movements.
+Participants sat 1 meter away from the screen and placed their chin on a chinrest to reduce head movements.

 Stimuli and gaze windows.
 Two kinds of images were created: ‘Large’ and ‘Small’, and each was associated with a specific gaze window – a horizontal rectangle centered on the participant’s gaze at each sample and through which the image was exposed.
 The Large shapes occupied 10.80±0.15x10.80±0.15 deg (720±10x720±10 pixels), and the Large gaze window was 2.90±0.15x1.90±0.15 deg (190±10x130±10 pixels).
 The Small shapes occupied 0.90±0.03x0.90±0.03 deg (60±2x60±2 pixels) with a gaze window of 0.24±0.03x0.16±0.03 deg (13±2x9±2 pixels).
 The ratio between image and window size was the same for both image sizes.